gemmaferu/gemmaferu/README.md

 :microscope: I use magnetoencephalography (MEG), magnetic resonance imaging (MRI) and behavioral methods

-:computer: I use MATLAB, Python and R
+:computer: I work with MATLAB, Python and R

 <!--